Vice Versa: “A woman is not meant to stand in the spotlight”

 “In this way, we want to show that women are perfectly capable of being leaders and deserve a place around the table.
 Men have been making the decisions here for too long and little good has come of it.
 It is time that women take part in deciding what should happen.”

-The Global Alliance for Green and Gender Action (GAGGA) is a strategic partnership led by the Fondo Centroamericano de Mujeres (FCAM) in Nicaragua, in cooperation with the Dutch organizations Both Ends and Mama Cash and the Dutch Ministry of Foreign Affairs.
+The Global Alliance for Green and Gender Action (GAGGA) is a strategic partnership led by the Fondo Centroamericano de Mujeres (FCAM) in Central America, in cooperation with the Dutch organizations Both Ends and Mama Cash and the Dutch Ministry of Foreign Affairs.
 The alliance has been awarded a budget of 32 million euros for programs in more than thirty countries in Latin America, Africa, Asia and Europe.

 Subscribe to our newsletter